 Cottonwood Creek Ranch provides a full range of services for hunters as well as those who just seek a relaxing stay in the Hill Country.

-The initial guide fee of $125 per hunter per day includes one-on-one guide service, field dressing of harvested animals, caping (skinning) animals for the taxidermist, as well as quartering the meat for transport home.
+The initial lodging fee of $150 per hunter per day includes one-on-one guide service, field dressing of harvested animals, caping (skinning) animals for the taxidermist, as well as quartering the meat for transport home.
 A trophy fee is due when an animal has been harvested, or when an animal has been wounded by the hunter but not recovered.
 Trophy fees are dependent on the type and quality of animal harvested.
 Call us for our most up-to-date pricing.

 Various hunting methods are employed, typical of Texas or African-style hunting, including stand hunting, spot and stalk, and spotting game from a high rack vehicle.
 If you prefer a certain style of hunting, or prefer not to use a certain method, please tell your guide who will happily accommodate you.
 Ranch Manager Buster Patterson is available to help with special requests or accommodations.